panushri25/emrQA/README.md

 The annotations used from the i2b2 datasets (except heart disease risk) have both token span and line number annotations.
 Clinical notes in these datasets are split at the newline character and assigned a line number.
 Our evidence line is simply the line in the clinical note corresponsing to a particular i2b2 annotation's line number.
 Since i2b2 heart disease risk annotations has only token span annotations without any  line number annotations, we break the clinical notes at newline character and the line containing the token span is considered as our evidence line.

 - When clinical notes are split at newline character, start/stop of the evidence line may not overlap with a complete sentence in a clinical note.
-To avoid this we tried to use a sentence splitter instead of newline characters to determine our evidence lines.
+To avoid this we tried to use a sentence splitter instead of newline character to determine our evidence lines.
 But existing sentence splitter's such as NLTK sentence splitter do even worse in breaking a clinical notes sentence because of its noisy, ungrammatical structure.
 - Clinical notes are noisy, so some of the evidence lines may not have complete context or may not be grammatically correct.

 [i2b2-datasets]: https://www.i2b2.org/NLP/DataSets/